 R290 (Propane) is added as the third component to R402A/B and R403A/B to improve miscibility with traditional lubricants as hydrocarbons have especially good solubility characteristics.

 For these blends two variations are offered in each case.
-When optimizing the blend variations with regard to identical refrigerating capacity as for R502 the laboratory measurements showed a significantly increased discharge gas temperature (Effect of the mixture variation upon the discharge gas temperature (example: R22/R218/R290)), which above all, with higher suction gas superheat (e.g. supermarket use) leads to limitations in the application range.
+When optimizing the blend variations with regard to identical refrigerating capacity as for R502 the laboratory measurements showed a significantly increased discharge gas temperature (Effect upon the dischargegas temperature), which above all, with higher suction gas superheat (e.g. supermarket use) leads to limitations in the application range.

-On the other hand a higher proportion of R125 or R218, which has the effect of reducing the discharge gas temperature to the level of R502, results in somewhat higher refrigerating capacity (Comparison of the performance data of a semi-hermetic compressor).
+On the other hand a higher proportion of R125 or R218, which has the effect of reducing the discharge gas temperature to the level of R502, results in somewhat higher refrigerating capacity (Comparison of performance data).

 With regard to material compatibility the blends can be judged similarly to (H)CFC refrigerants.
-The use of conventional refrigeration oil (preferably semi or full synthetic) is also possible due to the R22 and R290 proportions.
+The use of conventional refrigeration oil (semi or completely synthetic) is also possible due to the proportion of R22 and R290.

 The compressor and the components which are matched to R502 can remain in the system in most cases.
 The limitations in the application range must however be considered: Higher discharge gas temperature than R502 with R402B**, R403A** and R408A** or higher pressure levels with R402A** and R403B**.